alexander171294/web-poker/README.md

 ## Frontend

-The frontend is maked with Nativescript Schematics for Angular using shared code.
+~~The frontend is maked with Nativescript Schematics for Angular using shared code.
 In my first app i decided to use Apache Cordova for build a web-view based mobile application, but in the last months i tried to apply nativescript, and in the last days they added support to codeshare/schematics to make web and mobile project in the same workspace.
-Then i decide to start this proyect with nativescript (by telerik).
+Then i decide to start this proyect with nativescript (by telerik).~~

+For now I am centered on finish the web version only with Angular and Stomp.

 The frontend use websockets to connect with the backend (see below).-